Your cooperation in following these rules and regulations is vital in protecting your Park's beauty and natural features.

 Collecting is not allowed.

-Everything is protected within your national monument, including rocks, animals, and pine cones.
+Everything is protected within your national park, including rocks, animals, and pine cones.
 Please leave them where you find them for the next park visitors to see.
 Wood gathering for fires is prohibited.

 Use electrical cords only in RV sites.